| This

 While a fallout shelter can be built anywhere, you should see what your

-shielding or partial shielding that can be enhanced for adequate protection.
+significant shielding or partial shielding that can be enhanced for

-floors, where there is not a concern of blast damage, may provide good
+is not a concern of blast damage, may provide good radiation protection

 Bottom Line: choose a structure nearby with both the greatest mass and